CiscoDevNet/terraform-provider-aci/website/docs/r/ldap_provider.html.markdown

 * `description` - (Optional) Description of object LDAP Provider.
 * `name_alias` - (Optional) Name alias of object LDAP Provider.
 * `ssl_validation_level` - (Optional) The LDAP Server SSL Certificate validation level.
 Allowed values are "permissive" and "strict".
 Default value is "strict".
 Type: String.
 * `attribute` - (Optional) The attribute to be downloaded that contains user role and domain information.
+Default value is "CiscoAVPair".
 * `basedn` - (Optional) The LDAP base DN to be used in a user search.
 * `enable_ssl` - (Optional) A property for enabling an SSL connection with the LDAP provider.
 Allowed values are "no" and "yes".
 Default value is "no".
 Type: String.
 * `filter` - (Optional) The LDAP filter to be used in a user search.
 Default value is "sAMAccountName=$userid".